 Neena is a Fellow of the Academy of Medical Sciences and Council member 2020-23.
 She heads the multidisciplinary Neonatal Medicine Research Group, and the National Neonatal Research Database, a UK Information Asset, at the Neonatal Data Analysis Unit, at Imperial.
 She is the lead for the "Pregnancy and Prematurity" theme of the Imperial Biomedical Research Centre.

-She is immediate past-president of the UK Royal College of Paediatrics and Child Health (2015-18).
-Her contributions in this role included supporting junior doctors during a major national dispute, national reports on children’s biomedical research and child health in the UK, and campaigning in relation to UK health services, environmental issues and child refugees.
+Neena has a national and international profile as a medical leader and clinical scientist.
+She is a past-president of the British Medical Association.
+UK Medical Women's Federation, and UK Royal College of Paediatrics and Child Health.
+Her contributions have included national reports on children’s biomedical research and child health in the UK, and campaigning in relation to UK health services, environmental issues and child refugees.
 She led the establishment of a Child Health Research Collaboration and Children's Research Fellowship Fund.

 et al., 2013, Preterm Birth and the Metabolic Syndrome in Adult Life: A Systematic Review and Meta-analysis, Pediatrics, Vol:131, ISSN:0031-4005, Pages:E1240-E1263